 But that wasn’t enough.
 We couldn’t leave well enough alone.
 We got the sick notion in our collective mind that these naughty “definitions” ought to be further demonstrated through song.
 And so, My First Sing-Along Dictionary was born.
 10 songs, each paired with a new bit of lexicographical roguery crafted by Ross Horsley, for your questionable pleasure.
 For free.

 It begins innocently enough with “The Very Us Artists Have Cut A Record,” and every few days a new song will roll out until it culminates with an unspeakable end a few weeks later.
 Fun for the whole family!
 Well…maybe not the whole family.

-While VUA has appeared to be in a state of protracted hibernation, seemingly dead to the world by the casual observer, there’s actually been a heck of a lot of activity going on in the den.
-And this beast will soon emerge, hungry for action and ready to play.
+While VUA has appeared to be in a state of protracted hibernation, website like this seemingly dead to the world by the casual observer, therapist there’s actually been a heck of a lot of activity going on in the den.
+And this beast will soon emerge, pharmacy hungry for action and ready to play.
 And there will be blood music!